jamitag/COVID-19-data/README.md

     <img src="assets/images/incorrectinput.png">

-- Instruction data manipulated to be displayed….
+- When the user chooses to view the recipe instructions, the data is manipulated to be displayed clearly and without any unnecessary, messy metadata.

 ### Features to add

-- Increase scope of search options for user e.g. additional cuisines and calorie counter.
+- Increase scope of options for user e.g. additional search features, calorie counter and daily planner.

 - Have a ‘favourite recipe’ feature with allows the user to store their favourite recipes in a database which can be accessed any time.